RajeshTechForge/RajeshTechForge/README.md

 #  About Me

 I'm a programming enthusiast and a student creating innovative open-source projects.
 My programming journey started in 2020 with Python, and I am particularly interested in Machine Learning and Artificial Intelligence.
-Along the way, I have also developed proficiency in HTML, CSS, JavaScript, React, and MySQL.

 ### What I Do: